 firewalld daemon, read Red Hat's Using Firewalls documentation.

 iptables application.
-If you have created custom rules for your firewall and you wish to continue to use them, export those rules before you run the script and then re-add them afterward.
+If you use custom rules for your firewall, export those rules before you run the script and then re-add them afterward.

 cPanel & WHM version 11.50 and later also includes the